Safeguarding information and guidance

 Safeguarding our children is of paramount importance to us at Willow; this page is designed for parents and families to help us work together.

-Safeguarding is woven into our curriculum through PSHE lessons, Computing and IT, assemblies and through special events and external visitors.
-We are proud to have achieved the Doncaster Anti-Bullying Charter Mark and we link our curriculum to Stonewall resources to ensure an inclusive community.
+Safeguarding is woven into our curriculum through PSHCE lessons, Computing and IT, assemblies and through special events and external visitors.
+We are proud to have achieved the Doncaster Anti-Bullying GOLD Charter Mark.

 There are three members of staff who are trained in Safeguarding to meet the Standards expected by the Doncaster Safeguarding Children's Partnership (DSCP) for Level 3 Safeguarding Training: